 Dry clean the fabric like you would the final garment.
 If you are would like a diy remedy to dry cleaning use a baby shampoo and hand wash in cool water (test a small piece first).
 Check out the post on washing and caring for silk.

 Then lay it out flat to dry without wringing it.
 Just before it is completely dry use a medium hot iron to press out the wrinkles.
-Now your silk is ready to be cut and sewn.
+(Use a press cloth to press) Now your silk is ready to be cut and sewn.
 Prewash lining material as well if you intend to use it.

 But for that extremely beautiful finishing you find in store-bought silk clothes, do not prewash.